Managing databases in a cluster

 -

-To make your database write-available again after it has been lost (for example, due to a disaster).
+Make your database write-available again after it has been lost (for example, due to a disaster).
+See Disaster recovery for more information.

 The recreate procedure works only for real user databases and not for composite databases, or the Remember that the recreate procedure results in downtime while the stores get updated.
 The time is unbounded and may depend on different factors — for example, the size of the store, network speed, etc. |